Advances in data mining may find potential candidates earlier so they get the right care at the right time.

 Scientists at UPMC’s Thomas E. Starzl Transplantation Institute are pushing the envelope on this front with a new tool: Big Data — the same technology that industries use to run supply chains and find new customers.
 In the case of heart transplantation, the analysis is based on medical factors, symptoms, doctor visits, and lifestyle choices.

-Leading the effort is a team of UPMC researchers that includes heart transplant surgeon Christopher M. Sciortino, MD, PhD, FACS.
-The team is exploring UPMC’s network of patients to find new ways to bring heart transplant candidates into the treatment process earlier.
-“We want to identify patients in our hospital system who would benefit from referral for advanced heart failure management, including evaluation for transplant, in the hopes of supporting and caring for them when they’re at a higher level of health,” says Dr. Sciortino.
+UPMC researchers are leading the efforts to explore their network of patients and find new ways to bring heart transplant candidates into the treatment process earlier.
+Their goal is to identify patients in the hospital system who would benefit from referral for advanced heart failure management, including evaluation for transplant, in the hopes of supporting and caring for them when they’re at a higher level of health.

 The Right Treatment at the Right Time

 Why is it important to reach and treat patients earlier?
-“Our program here at UPMC tends to see a relatively higher proportion of acute end-stage heart failure patients,” says Dr. Sciortino.
-Many of these patients already have experienced a gradual decline in health before they are referred to the transplant team.
+Doctors say UPMC’s program tends to see a relatively higher proportion of acute end-stage heart failure patients, and many have already experienced a gradual decline in health before they are referred to the heart transplant team.
 Using medical records to identify them before they reach that condition can help doctors define a strategy that prepares them better, introduces them to UPMC’s heart failure experts earlier, and maintains them on their health path for a longer time before they need a transplant.
-“Most importantly, it could get these patients to us before they become too sick for a transplant,” says Dr. Sciortino.

 Better Timing, Potentially Better Outcomes